 A Delicious Vegan German Potato Salad That Is Easy To Make!

-Looking for a great potato salad recipe?
-You are not alone!
 We’re big fans of potato salads and we know that many others are, too.
-Lisa grew up mainly eating creamy potato salad with some form of mayonnaise but over the years this has changed as her eating habits have changed as well.
+Lisa grew up eating mainly creamy potato salad with some form of mayonnaise.
 Eric also grew up eating mainly creamy-based potato salads.

 - 1.5 lbs potatoes, firm-boiling/waxy